Everything you need to know to plan your perfect 3 days in Kyoto itinerary!

 - Cost: USD$4

-A 3 day Kyoto itinerary wouldn’t be complete without a visit to Kinkaku-ji Temple, or the Gold Pavillion.
+A 3 day Kyoto itinerary wouldn’t be complete without a visit to Kinkaku ji Temple, or the Gold Pavilion.

-One of Kyoto’s famed 17 Historic Monuments, the Golden Pavillion is one of Japan’s most visited buildings.
+One of Kyoto’s famed 17 Historic Monuments, the Golden Pavilion Buddhist Temple is one of Japan’s most visited buildings.

 This Zen Temple was originally completed in 1397 and reconstructed in 1955 after being burnt to the ground by a novice monk who then tried to commit suicide behind the temple.